A milliarcsecond localization associates FRB 20190417A with a compact persistent radio source and an extreme magneto-ionic environment: Observations Data Reduction

 Solutions from all stages were applied incrementally using \texttt{applycal}.
 The calibrated data for the phase calibrator and check sources were extracted into separate MS files using \texttt{split}.
 Imaging and iterative self-calibration of the phase calibrator was then performed using \texttt{tclean} and \texttt{gaincal}, producing a refined source model.
 This improved model allowed for enhanced phase and amplitude calibration across antennas, leading to better calibration of the check source and target.

-Dirty images of the bursts and continuum field were generated in CASA using \texttt{tclean} with \texttt{niter=0} and natural weighting to prioritize sensitivity for low signal-to-noise ratio (S/N) signals.
-In parallel, delay-mapping plots were produced per baseline for each burst to differentiate high-S/N baselines (showing stable phase coherence) from low-S/N baselines (exhibiting more noise due to ionospheric variations or calibration issues).
-High-S/N baselines were prioritized for imaging, localization, and further analysis.
+Dirty images of the bursts and continuum field were generated in CASA using \texttt{tclean} with \texttt{niter=0} and natural weighting to prioritize sensitivity.
+For the burst, we produced per-baseline delay maps --- signal-to-noise ratio (S/N) as a function of residual delay --- and dirty images to assess the quality of each baseline.
+Baselines exhibiting a well-defined delay peak or a single, identifiable fringe were classified as high-S/N and retained for subsequent imaging and astrometric analysis.
+In contrast, noise-dominated baselines with sidelobe ambiguity (i.e., multiple fringe peaks with comparable amplitudes) were excluded to avoid introducing astrometric error and positional bias in the final burst localization.